sarahbarron/WIT-Programming-Fundamentals-Assignment-3-GYM-App/README.txt

 			  member, t for trainer or x for exit.
 The user is told the input is incorrect and are prompted to enter a valid input.

-	- XML persistnece - data can be loaded from an xml file ( GymAPI - load() - line 276)
+	- XML persistence - data can be loaded from an xml file ( GymAPI - load() - line 276)
 			 or data can be saved to an xml file (GymAPI - store() - line 265)

 ------------------------------------------------------------------------------------------------------------------------------------------